Justification of Red List category

 In 1980, this robin had the smallest population of any bird species for which precise figures were known and it seemed doomed to extinction.
 Its spectacular recovery, following intensive management, is a renowned conservation success worldwide.
-Although numbers continue to increase, it still has a very small population and is therefore classified as Endangered.
+The species now occurs on two islands with an overall stable population of c.300 mature individuals.
+It remains at risk from the accidental introduction of non-native predators that depleted its population initially, which could cause it to become Extinct or Critically Endangered in a short period if time.
+For this reason it is assessed as Vulnerable.

 Petroica traversi is endemic to the Chatham Islands, New Zealand.
 It declined rapidly during the late 1800s, and by 1980 the population had fallen to five birds, comprising two males and three females.
 A convalescent pedigree confirms that all birds alive today are descendants from a single breeding pair (Old Blue and Old Yellow).
-Intensive management by the New Zealand Wildlife Service (later Department of Conservation) has resulted in a continuous increase in numbers: from seven adults pre-breeding in 1981 (12 post-breeding), to 93 in 1990 (128 birds post-breeding), 142 in 1995 (200 post-breeding) and 197 adults in 1998 (270 individuals post-breeding) (Kennedy 2009).
+Intensive management by the New Zealand Wildlife Service (later Department of Conservation) has resulted in a continuous increase in numbers: from seven adults pre-breeding in 1981 (12 post-breeding), to 93 in 1990 (128 birds post-breeding), 197 adults in 1998 (270 individuals post-breeding) (Kennedy 2009), and c.300 in 2020 (c.350 post-breeding) (T. Thurley in litt.
+2021).
 The population is now restricted to Mangere (1 km2) and Rangatira (= South East, 2 km2) islands.
-Intensive monitoring of the species by the Department of Conservation was ceased in 1998.

 The species lives in low-altitude forest remnants.
-It is entirely insectivorous, and feeds on the forest floor and low branches.
+It is entirely insectivorous, and feeds on the forest floor and low branches like other Petroica.
+It is a very poor disperser such that it is unable to naturally recolonise other islands in the Chathams (Kennedy 2013).
 It usually lays two eggs, and re-lays if a clutch is lost.
 Young normally begin to breed at one year of age (Kennedy 2009).
 Survivorship under natural conditions between 1990 and 1998 indicates mean life-expectancy of 4.2 years for males, and 3.74 for females (both means are lower than for the intensively managed years, though not by much for males; Kennedy 2009).
 Some individuals may live up to 16 years.
-A recent study investigating pair distribution across the forested habitat on Rangatira Island shows that black robins prefer lower elevations (Chick, Kennedy and Massaro, in review).
-The underlying drivers causing this skewed distribution are currently being studied.

 Hybridisation with congeneric Chatham Island Tomtits P. macrocephala chathamensis remains a concern, although the probability of recurrence may be low.
 A recent paper has shown that there is no evidence of recent hybridisation with the sympatric Chatham Island Tomtit P. macrocephala chathamensis (Cubrinovska et al. 2016).
 The species remains susceptible to outright loss owing to stochastic events (E. S. Kennedy in litt.
 2012).